QHPC-SP-Research-Lab/Respiratory-Rate-Database/README.md

 <!-- CITING -->
 <a name="citing"></a>
 ## Citing

-Please cite this datbase as ..."An orthogonal non-negative matrix factorization approach for respiratory rate estimation using a wireless stethoscope"
+When using this dataset please cite the following publication “An orthogonal non-negative matrix factorization approach for respiratory rate estimation using a wireless stethoscope” as the source.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
 <a name="acknowledgments"></a>
 ## Acknowledgments

+This database has been supported in part under grant PID2020-119082RB-{C21,C22} funded by MCIN/AEI/10.13039/501100011033 of the Ministerio de Ciencia e Innovación de España

 This project was supported by the following research programs: